Merott/nativescript-pdf-view/README.md

 # Try the Demo

-To try the demo, `cd` into the `demo` folder, and run the following commands:
+To try the demo run the following commands:

 ```sh
 npm run setup